fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-5-0.md

 Exactly how complex your decorators functions are defined depends on what you want to guarantee.
 Just keep in mind, your decorators will be used more than they’re written, so a well-typed version will usually be preferable - but there’s clearly a trade-off with readability, so try to keep things simple.

-More documentation on writing decorators will be available in the future - but [this post](https://2ality.com/2022/10/javascript-decorators.html) should have a good amount of detail for the mechanics of decorators.
+More documentation on writing decorators will be available in the future - but [this post ↗](https://2ality.com/2022/10/javascript-decorators.html) should have a good amount of detail for the mechanics of decorators.

 ## `const` Type Parameters {#const-type-parameters}